New research suggests that intermittent fasting may raise insulin levels, damage pancreatic cells, and increase the amount of abdominal fat.

 This popular diet consists of “fast” days, where one drastically restricts their calorie intake — to a quarter of the daily dose or less, for instance — and “feast” days, where the person dieting can eat whatever they please.

-Indeed, some animal studies have indicated that intermittent fasting may lower the risk of cancer, while observational studies have shown that people whose religion has them fasting regularly live longer than seniors who do not fast.
+Indeed, some animal studies have indicated that intermittent fasting may lower the risk of cancer, while observational studies have shown that people whose religion has them fasting regularly

 But could there also be downsides to intermittent fasting?
 Research presented at the European Society of Endocrinology annual meeting — which took place in Barcelona, Spain — suggests that the dieting practice may have serious consequences for a person’s metabolism.